 The buffer zone is designed to comply with UNESCO guidance that buffer zones should include the immediate setting of the inscribed Site, important views, and other areas or attributes that are functionally important as a support to the Site and its protection.
-Largescale or tall development outwith the buffer zone has the potential to impact adversely on the sensitive setting of the WHS.
-To address this, a wider, indicative, 'sensitive area' has also been defined.
-The purpose of the buffer zone and sensitive area is to indicate areas where development proposals require careful consideration by developers and decisionmakers to determine whether they are likely to significantly impact the WHS, its OUV, or its authenticity and integrity.
+Large-scale or tall development outwith the buffer zone has the potential to impact adversely on the sensitive setting of the WHS.
+To address this, a wider, indicative 'sensitive area' has also been defined in local planning guidance.

+The purpose of the buffer zone and sensitive area is to indicate areas where development proposals require careful consideration by developers and decision-makers to determine whether they are likely to significantly impact the WHS, its OUV, or its authenticity and integrity.